Knowledge base

 and.crt

-. - It is recommended to store this certificate and its private key in a secure place, as it could allow access to your encrypted data:
+files. - It is recommended to store this certificate and its private key in a secure location, as the latter could allow access to your encrypted data:

 Export an SSL certificate